Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Installer/eng/README.md

 - **titleLogo:** Site logo title to display in header URL.
 - **titleLogoWidth: Site logo title max width.
 - **titleLogoHeight:** Site logo max height.

+#### Change UI Web App icon (fav.ico)
+To update the icon displayed in the browser, it is required to replace the fav.ico file with a valid icon file.
+You must copy the fav.ico that you want to use in the web application, in the public folder.

 ### Installation
 Installation script: